Step 2: Post three 18-hole rounds or six 9-hole rounds.

 The SCGA issues the rating values and populates the computers tied to GHIN, the SCGA website and the USGA website.
 Please use the computer display/SCGA.org information.
 Often times a course will print a large number of scorecards and continue to use those until they run out, even if new ratings have been issued.

-Am I required to choose the MEMBER LOGIN feature in order to post a score on scga.org?
+Am I required to login in order to post a score?

 If I look up my scoring record, it seems that it does not include my recently posted scores.
 Why?